Seagoing Buoy Tenders

 Seaman Apprentice William R. “Billy” Flores, had been out of boot camp for only a year and was serving at his first unit onboard BLACKTHORN.
 After the collision and as BLACKTHORN began capsizing, SA Flores opened the life jacket locker, secured it opened with his belt, and ensured as many shipmates as possible were able to access and use the life jackets.
 He then remained onboard to help other crewmembers egress and also tend to the wounded.
 Tragically, SA Flores, aged 18, was not himself able to escape.
 However, his heroism directly contributed to saving the lives of countless crewmembers.

-SA Flores was in 2000 posthumously awarded the Coast Guard medal, which is the Coast Guard's highest award for heroism during peacetime.
+SA Flores was posthumously awarded the Coast Guard medal in 2000, which is the Coast Guard's highest award for heroism during peacetime.
 In October 2010, the Coast Guard announced that the third Sentinel-class cutter, a 154-foot patrol boat, would be named for SA Flores.
 USCGC WILLIAM FLORES (WPC-1103) was commissioned on 3 November 2012.
 In May 2021, SA Flores, a New Mexico native, was awarded the State of Texas Legislative Medal of Honor for his heroic actions.

 USCGC BLACKTHORN (WLB-391)